WHICH GOODS AND SERVICES ARE TAXABLE?

 Prescription and nonprescription medicines, groceries, and gasoline are tax-exempt.

 Some services in Texas are subject to sales tax.
-For a detailed list of taxable services download this PDF from the Texas Comptroller of Public Accounts website.
+For a detailed list of taxable services visit the Texas Comptroller of Public Accounts website.

 Digital Goods or Services